Motorcycle Trip to Canada 2008

 * This requires an explanation.
 I do not frequent bars.
 But, when I stayed at the mountain lodge in Agness, Oregon, there was only 1 television in the entire complex, and it was located in the bar adjacent to the restaurant.
 USC was playing Oregon State, and I wanted to watch the game.
 The fireworks started after the game was completed.
 Outcome of the game: USC lost its first game of the season and its number “1” national ranking.
 Boo hoo.
 I attended Stanford.

-Click here for photos of the trip.
+Click here a video of the trip.